uglyog/clientside-haml-js/README.markdown

-# Client-side HAML compiler in Javascript
+# Client-side HAML compiler for Javascript

-The clientside-haml-js is a compiler written in Javascript that compiles text templates in HAML format into Javascript functions that generate HTML.
-It has been inspired by the server side [haml Javascript project](https://github.com/creationix/haml-js), and has been written to be feature compatible with [Ruby server side HAML](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html), supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal dependencies (only [underscore.js](http://documentcloud.github.com/underscore/) and [underscore.string](https://github.com/edtsech/underscore.string)).
+The clientside-haml-js is a compiler written in Coffeescript that compiles text templates in HAML format into Javascript functions that generate HTML.
+It has been inspired by the server side [haml Javascript project](https://github.com/creationix/haml-js), and has been written to be feature compatible with [Ruby server side HAML](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html), supports all major browsers (IE 7+, Firefox 3.6+, Chrome 10+, Safari), have minimal runtime dependencies (only [underscore.js](http://documentcloud.github.com/underscore/) and [underscore.string](https://github.com/edtsech/underscore.string)).

 **NOTE:** The haml compiler requires a browser with a JSON parser.
 For browsers like IE7, you need to also include a JSON